wozuberlin/svelte-kit/README.md

     npm install && npm start

-Now head over to your favourite browser and open up `localhost:3000` and you are ready to go.
+Now head over to your favorite browser and open up `localhost:3000` and you are ready to go.

 IMPORTANT!
 Start the [API](https://github.com/mylastore/koa-blog-api) repository and follow the instructions on how to seed the sample data